oreal-solutions/night-script/README.md

 We aim to use Night Script as the scripting language for the Linyard Game Engine, which targets KaiOS devices via JavaScript and mobile devices via C++.

-> TODO: Explore the idea of targeting mobile devices via Flutter.
+> TODO: Explore the idea of targeting mobile devices via Flutter or Web Assembly.

 ## Running the parser